 The Spotted Lanternfly (SLF) can damage many plants including fruit and hardwood trees and grapes.
 SLF can also cause serious damage to yards, open spaces, plant nurseries, tree farms, and vineyards.
 Visit the East Bradford Township Environmental Advisory Council’s page on the Spotted Lanternfly.

 MOSQUITO PREVENTION PROJECT

-As the weather warms, East Bradford residents will soon have to deal with mosquitoes.
-These insects have been in the news since they can sometimes transmit the Zika virus and in our area, the West Nile Virus.
+These insects can sometimes transmit the Zika virus, and in our area, the West Nile Virus.
 View these information sheets prepared by the EAC to learn how you can reduce mosquito breeding this summer: Summary & In-Depth Report.